-- Avoid words with negative connotations like "handicapped", "afflicted", "crippled", "victim", "sufferer", etc.
+- Avoid words with negative connotations like "handicapped", "afflicted", "crippled", "victim", "sufferer", etc. - Do not refer to individuals by their disability.
+A person is not a condition - Emphasize "person first" terminology:

-- Do not refer to individuals by their disability.
-A person is not a condition
+Handicapped

-- Emphasize "person first" terminology:
+Deaf

-- Handicapped
+Mute

-- o Deaf
+A PERSON with a disability

-- o Mute
+A PERSON who is deaf

-- Confined/Wheelchair-Bound
+Mute

-A PERSON with a disability A PERSON who is deaf A PERSON without speech
+o Confined/Wheelchair-Bound A PERSON who uses a wheelchair

-- A PERSON who uses a wheelchair - If you happen to not have a disability at this time in your life, that DOES NOT make you "normal" - If you happen to not have a disability at this time in your life, that DOES NOT make you "normal" or "able-bodied".
+• If you happen to not have a disability at this time in your life, that DOES NOT make you "normal" or "able-bodied".
 It makes you "non-disabled".